rambip/plant-mesh/rapport.typ

 The offsets are calculated such that the two set of points are adjacent in the parent plane.

+#pagebreak()

 After projection and scaling, the particle trajectories look like:
-#image("images/strands_without_collision.png")
+#image("images/strands_without_collision.png", height: 150pt)

+In order to give the realistic result of trunks, we need to make the particles interact with each other.

 === Particle simulation

 Again, the paper was not very precise regarding the type of particle simulation they used.

-I tried to use an electrostatic-like repulsion force, with collisions on the border.
+I tried to use an electrostatic-like repulsion force with an euler integratino scheme, with collisions on the border.

 The force is defined as:

 $
 arrow(F_(a b)) = -k/(A B)^2 arrow(u_(a b))